Annapurna Circuit Trek Itinerary: 15 Days Trekking plan

 Packing List for Annapurna Circuit Trek 15 days

-Your 15 Days Annapurna Circuit Trek Packing list highly depends upon which season you are traveling.
-If you are trekking in the winter season, you may have to carry lots of clothes and gear.
+Your 15 Days Annapurna Circuit Trek Packing list depends on the season you are traveling.
+If you are trekking in the winter, you may have to carry many clothes and gear.
 But, during Autumn and Spring, your packing list may be lighter.

 Some of the essential items that you will need during your Annapurna Circuit trek for 15 Days are as follows: